-Murder accused comments on Grace Millane's profile around time of killing
+Grace Millane murder: Accused commented on British backpacker's Facebook profile days before death

 He entered no plea when he appeared in the Auckland District Court yesterday.

-Both police and Millane's family opposed name suppression which was eventually declined by Judge Evangalos Thomas.
+Both police and Millane's family opposed name suppression, which was eventually declined by Judge Evangalos Thomas.

-The man's lawyer Ian Brookie instantly appealed the decision which automatically imposes a 20 working day suppression under New Zealand law.
+The man's lawyer, Ian Brookie, instantly appealed the decision, which automatically imposes a 20 working day suppression under New Zealand law.

-Since Millane's death, her personal Facebook page has been turned into a remembrance page now dubbed 'Remembering Grace Emmie Rose Millane'.
+Since Millane's death, her personal Facebook page has been turned into a remembrance page now dubbed "Remembering Grace Emmie Rose Millane".

-One of the posts on her page on November 29 was made by the man now accused of taking her life.

-He posted 'Beautiful very radiant' along with an upside down smiley face.
+On November 29 Millane posted a black and white photo on her Facebook page.
+The man later accused of her murder posted a comment, calling her "beautiful" and "very radiant".

 It didn't take long for people to yesterday make the connection, with one woman labelling him a "scumbag".